Send us an E-Mail to: bonniebsr@hotmail.com

 Q: When can I visit the puppies?

-so that everyone can keep up with their progress.
-Due to the amount of interest we get we do not have visitors before the pick-up date when they are 8 weeks old and their vaccinations are just going into effect.
-There is a video tour of my facilities under the "Videos" page of this site.
+A: We post weekly pictures of the puppies on the "Litters" page of this site and on facebook.com/GoldendoodlesOfColorado so that everyone can keep up with their progress.
+Due to the very high amount of interest we get we do not have visitors before the pick-up date when they are 8 weeks old.
+Exposing them and our property to that much traffic before their first vaccinations have gone into effect can put them at risk.
+There is also video tour of my facilities under the "Videos" page of this site.

 Q: When should I spay or neuter my puppy?